-Programme for practitioners 11.-15.2.2019
+Programme for practitioners, NOW ALSO OPEN FOR 11.-15.2.2010 11.-15.2.2019

 Practitioners in adult education (e.g. adult and continuing education trainers, adult education programme planners, adult education project managers) who are affiliated with the European Association for the Education of Adults (EAEA) and with DVV International are invited to participate in the Winter School.
-Affiliated practitioners can only participate in the second week of the Winter School.
+Just for affiliated practitioners participation is possible only for the second week of the Winter School.